lft123454321/cam_lidar_calib/README.md

 ## Calibration Workflow

 1. **Start Calibration Node**
-   - Launch `calib_node` with the provided launch file.
+   - Use the launch file to start `calib_node`.
-   - Configure topics and camera info YAML path as needed.
+   - Configure image, point cloud, and camera info YAML path parameters as needed.

 2. **Collect Correspondences**
-   - Use RQT or other GUI to select image pixels (`/selected_pixel` topic).
+   - Select image pixels via RQT or other GUI (`/selected_pixel` topic).
    - Click point cloud locations in RViz (`/clicked_point` topic).
-   - The node will automatically collect image and cloud points, and display collection status in the console.
+   - The node automatically collects image and cloud points, and displays collection status in the console.
    - The selected cloud region is published to `/clicked_cloud_region` for visualization in RViz.

 3. **Automatic Extrinsic Calculation**